Go Ad-Free

 What You Might Not Know About Cherries and Melatonin:

-Tart cherries are a good source of melatonin, which might explain why both studies found cherry juice helpful in promoting sleep.
+Tart cherries contain melatonin, which might explain why studies have found cherry juice helpful in promoting sleep.
+On the other hand, we may some day discover a different explanation.
 You will find more information on melatonin and other nondrug approaches to insomnia in our eGuide to Getting a Good Night’s Sleep.

 Rate this article